 In an open-air dance hall, the members of Leca's gang are relaxing with their ladies.
 One of them, Marie, aka "Casque d'Or" (Golden Helmet) meets Manda, a carpenter.
 Her man Roland belongs ...
 See full summary »

-Just as 4 cell-mates are about to launch their elaborate escape from a tiny cell, a detainee from a cell-block under repair is transferred in.
-The 4 all face certain conviction & long sentences.
-Does the young new jail-mate have the same incentive & if so can they trust him?Written by
+Just as four cell-mates are about to launch their elaborate escape from a tiny cell, a detainee from a cell-block under repair is transferred in.
+The four all face certain conviction and long sentences.
+Does the young new jail-mate have the same incentive and if so, can they trust him?Written by

 62 of 67 people found this review helpful.

 Was this review helpful to you?